sadhanavadrevu/DH110/heuristics/evaluation.md

 Sadhana Vadrevu | DH 110 | Spring 2022

 ### Project Description
 In this project, I will be analyzing two different music discovery web applications.
+In today's age of digital streaming, music discovery through the radio is much less productive and relevant.
+For middle-aged men who grew up on that medium, this transition to the digital space means that finding new music is much more difficult.
+In analyzing the two digital music discovery web applications [Radiooooo.com](https://radiooooo.com) and [Every Noise at Once](https://everynoise.com), I hope to find how to create an intuitive and easy way to discover music for the modern music listener.

-#### Heuristic Evaluation
+### Heuristic Evaluation

-A formal way to analyze and evaluate the user experience of an application.
-A standard
+To evaluate the user experience of the two applications, I will be using a Heuristic Evaluation.
+This evaluation technique defines guidelines for user interface design.
+With these standards defined, there is a formal way to describe the various aspects of an application's user interface and whether they contribute to a positive or negative experience.
+A summary of the definitions of the 10 guidelines can be found below:

-### Nielsen's Heuristics
+#### Nielsen's Heuristics

-1. Visibility of System Status: how well does the app inform the user about its state
+1. Visibility of System Status: how consistently and timely does the app inform the user about its state
 2. Match Between System and the Real World: how well does the app create a similarity between it and the real world (language and visuals)
 3. User Control and Freedom: how much control does the user have over their actions on the application
 4. Consistency and Standards: how well does the application follow established industry standards